 Anitha, Sundari (2010) South Asian women workers in the UK labour market: subverting stereotypes.
 In: Women's Day, 7th March 2010, East Anglia University.

 Anitha, Sundari (2009) Striking contrasts?
 Migrant women and the UK labour movement: South Asian women involved in the Grunwick and Gate Gourmet disputes.
 In: Centre for Emplyment Relations Innovation and Change, 28th January 2009, University of Leeds.

 Anitha, Sundari (2011) Striking lives: employment, identity and protest in narratives of South Asian women workers in the UK.
 In: Academic Staff Colloquia Series, 19th January 2011, University of Lincoln.

 Anitha, Sundari (2010) Striking women: South Asian women's activism and the trade union movement in the Grunwick and Gate Gourmet disputes.
 In: Work, Employment and Society Conference, 9th September 2010, University of Brighton.

 Anitha, Sundari (2009) Striking women: voices of South Asian women workers from Grunwick and Gate Gourmet.
-[Show/Exhibition]
+[Event, Show or Exhibition]

 Anitha, Sundari (2009) Struggles over significance: strategic identities of South Asian women workers at Grunwick and Gate Gourmet.
 In: AHRC/CRONEM Conference, 11 - 12 June 2009, University of Surrey.